Barata-Ribeiro/MediManage/README.md

 There are bugs and/or implementations that require some attention.

-- Check for the patient's ID in the sidebar, and allow users to register their patient info conditionally.
 - Implement a proper regular user dashboard.
 - Implement a proper manager dashboard.